wwf2/academic-cv-website/content/post/rtutorial/index.md

 Another potentially useful function after fitting a regression model is `confint()`, which gives us confidence intervals for each coefficient in the model.
 By default it will give us 95% confidence intervals, but this can be changed if needed by using the `level =` option.

+Returning to the basic regression model, we can use the variables from our example above along with the estimated coefficients to demonstrate how each component fits with our data.
+Recall that we can express the model as:

+$$
+Y_i = \hat{\alpha} + \hat{\beta_1}X_i + \hat{u}_i
+$$

+Replacing Y with our dependent variable and X with our independent variable we get:

+$$
+peace.index = \hat{\alpha} + \hat{\beta_1}*fh.democ.score + \hat{u}_i
+$$

+After fitting the model, we can also include the parameter estimates:

+$$
+peace.index = 2.324 + 0.011*fh.democ.score
+$$

+We could now use this equation to get predicted values of our dependent variable `peace.index` by simply replacing `fh.democ.score` with a value of interest.
+For example, a fairly low democracy score value from the data is 28, while a value of 83 would be considered relatively high.
+What would we expect the peace index to be for each of these values?

+$$
+peace.index = 2.324 + 0.011*28 = 2.63
+$$

+For the high value:

+$$
+peace.index = 2.324 + 0.011*83 = 3.24
+$$

+These results should be intuitive given that the democracy score has a positive effect on the peace index.
+Higher democracy scores lead to higher levels of peace.

 ### Multiple regression